raphael-proust/raphael-proust.github.io/cv.md

 - **Code review** and **merging**

-	I reviewed merge requests (MRs).
-As appropriate to the specific merge request I would either give a greenlight for merging, or request changes, or discuss specific points with the original developers or with other developers with expertise in the area affected by the changes.
+	I reviewed merge requests (MRs): inspecting changes to the code before giving a greenlight for merging, or requesting changes, or discussing specific points with the original developers.

 	I rebased and merged MRs that had been greenlit by other reviewers.

 	I participated and, for a time, ran weekly meetings to discuss and triage open MRs.

 - **Overhauling the Tezos mempool**